-Bell acknowledges the need for investors to understand how we manage climate-related risks and opportunities.
-In order to meet this expectation, the disclosures below are based on recommendations from the Task Force on Climate-related Financial Disclosures (TCFD).
+BCE acknowledges the need for investors to understand how we manage climate-related risks and opportunities.
+In order to address this expectation, the disclosures below are based on recommendations from the Task Force on Climate-related Financial Disclosures (TCFD).
+BCE supports the TCFD, and seeks to report on topics that align with our business model and corporate reality.